BCDevOps/devops-platform-workshops/workshop-material/slides/openshift101/content/03_pathfinder_specific_patterns/index.md

 ---
 #### Tooling Project Components
 - CI & CD related tooling
-- Jenkins instance dedicated to a given team
+- Jenkins instance hosted by project team that's dedicated to their application pipeline
 - Sonarqube for code coverage
 - Teams can bring any additional tools into this project space as needed